 Gray hair is more obvious on brunettes than blondes, so unless you like the natural look (and more and more people these days do), you'll want to cover up your grays as they come in.
 Gray hair can be high maintenance and needs to be touched up every four weeks or so.
 For that reason, many women with grays choose to do their own color.
 If you choose to cover your grays at home, you can catch any new growth that comes in at the crown, the hairline, and your natural part.
 Quite simply, this is done by dipping a toothbrush in hair color and literally "brushing" the new growth.

 The healthier your hair, the longer it will keep its color.
 Whether you're going to the salon or planning a DIY color job, you'll want to prep your hair for the new color.
 Four or five days before you color, slather on a deep conditioning treatment like Briogeo's Don't Despair, Repair ($36).
-The strands will be less porous, and will be able to lock in the dye better.
+The strands will be less porous, and will be able to absorb the dye more evenly.
 If you don't want to invest in any fancy product, consider conditioning your hair with extra virgin coconut oil.
 Also, keep in mind that the process of going from dark to light can cause more damage than if you were to go from light to dark.
 If your hair is brittle or super dry, reconsider getting your hair colored until your hair is healthier.